dmd-program/dmd-100-book/docs/lessons/lesson-3/projects/narrative/develop_story_and_plot.md

 8. **Bibliography**
    * List any articles, books, websites, or other sources used in your topic research.
 Use a [citation generator](https://www.scribbr.com/apa-citation-generator/) to create citations in either APA or MLA format.
 9. **Character list**
    * List the people who would need to see this story in order for it to become a reality?
 Who are the decision makers that can make this happen?
 Who are the organizers, supporters, proponents, and opponents?
 These people are your characters.
-Read the [character topic](/topics/character.md) for more details.
+Read the [Character](/topics/character.html) for more details.
 10. **Plot structure**
     1. The way it was
     2. And then one day...